-Let them use real objects for examples, real colors and real numbers.
+Let them use real objects, for examples, real colours, and real numbers.

 8. Meditation, Yoga, Brain games:

-- The very essence of education is concentration of mind and not collection of facts.
-There is no limit to the power of the human mind.
+- The very essence of education is, concentration of the mind, and not collection of the facts.
+There is no limit, to the power of the human mind.

 - This ability plays an important role in meditation, gaining mental mastery.

-- The role of parents and teachers is to support children in developing concentration for activities of their choice.
+- The role of the parents and the teachers, is to support the children, in developing concentration, for the activities of their choice.

-- At the same time, we need to encourage them to experiment and stay with activities that challenge skills they're not as comfortable with.
+- At the same time, we need to encourage them, to experiment, and stay with the activities, which challenge skills, they're not as comfortable with.

 Do you think ability to concentrate can be developed with practice?